bsdlcook/poudriere-notes/build-tools/README.md

 ├── BSDmakefile - Installation Makefile
 ├── build-pkg   - Poudriere build-script
 ├── config.pm   - Configuration module
-└── README.md   - Documation
+└── README.md   - Documentation
 ```

 ## Configuration

-Before properly using the scripts in conjuction with Poudriere it's assumed
+Before properly using the scripts in conjunction with Poudriere, it's assumed
 everything is ready to go.
 If not, refer to the [getting started guide](README.md).

 You will notice a [perl module](config.pm) that defines the default
 builder, ports tree and other default values for commands.
 Update this
-accordingly to your Poudriere settings, the variable names are self-explanatory.
+accordingly to your Poudriere settings.
+The variable names are self-explanatory.

-Command-specific default values tie-in with their acccording command, so there
+Command-specific default values tie-in with their according to command, so there
 is no wrong or right value.
 Update them to your liking.

 ### Installation